-Who should travel with the team?

-- All trips away must be planned to involve at least two adults.
-For further information on appropriate Adult to Child ratios see Practice Note - Planning and Organisation - Members of staff and/or volunteers travelling on the trip who have responsibility for the children and young people or who are in regulated work must be selected in accordance with the Appointment and Selection Procedure - A Child Wellbeing and Protection Officer should be designated for the trip and that person(s) must have undertaken appropriate training
+Who should travel with the team? ٠ All trips away must be planned to involve at • Everyone travelling should be familiar with and least two adults.
+For further information on agree to abide by the Child Wellbeing and appropriate Adult to Child ratios see Practice Protection Policy and have received Note - Planning and Organisation appropriate training • Members of staff and/or volunteers travelling • There should be a qualified first aider as part of on the trip who have responsibility for the the group with access to a full and up to date children and young people or who are in first aid box regulated work must be selected in accordance • Make sure the appropriate members of staff or with the Appointment and Selection Procedure volunteers have been selected for the trip e.g. ٠ A Child Wellbeing and Protection Officer should if travelling with a male group of players, there be designated for the trip and that person(s) should always be a male member of staff and must have undertaken appropriate training vice versa